 The Bone Health & Osteoporosis Foundation has specific recommendations on how often to perform each type of exercise:

-- Weight-bearing exercise for 30 minutes a day on most days of the week.
+- Weight-bearing exercise for 30 minutes a day on most days of the week

-- Muscle-strengthening 2-3 days per week.
+- Muscle-strengthening exercises 2-3 days per week

-- Balance exercises every day.
+- Balance exercises every day (Bone Health & Osteoporosis Foundation, n.d.)

-Weight bearing exercises are easy to do, because they can be done anywhere and often require minimal equipment.
+Weight bearing exercises are easy to do because they can be done anywhere and often require minimal equipment.
 This type of exercise loads the weight of your own body on your bones which stimulates bone growth, thus slowing and preventing bone loss.
 Weight-bearing exercises can be classified into two categories: low or high-impact exercises.

 - High-impact: Typically involves a quick bouncing or bounding movement off of the ground.
 Examples include stair climbing, running and jumping.